Andy's Blog

 More than a decade ago, I had learned about an exciting new research technique called optogenetics.
 Back then, it was (and still is) largely considered a research tool.
 In essence, it’s a new(ish) way of activating genes with light.
-More specifically and importantly, it has the potential to regulate specific neurons.
-From a research standpoint, this is really useful; however, it has the potential to become a new therapeutic modality, maybe.
+More importantly, it has the capability to regulate specific neurons.
+From a research standpoint, this is a breakthrough as existing techniques (e.g., eletrophysiology) have limitations.
+But the exiting part is this could become a new therapeutic modality, maybe.

-Current tools for treating mental and behavioral disorders can be difficult to prescribe and manage.
-Many drugs exist to treat disorders such as depression, anxiety, Schizophrenia, etc, but often leave a lot to be desired – side effects, non-responders to certain medications and tolerance are all known issues.
+Current tools for treating mental and behavioral disorders can be difficult to prescribe (e.g., SSRI non-responders) and manage (e.g., dose titration).
+Lots of drugs exist to treat disorders such as depression, anxiety, Schizophrenia, etc, but leave a lot to be desired – side effects, non-responders to certain medications and drug tolerance – all known issues.

-Many CNS drugs hit many different receptors in the brain at varying levels of specificity, and tremendous complexity.
-Other interventions, like transcranial magnetic stimulation or deep brain stimulation, are marginally and/or temporarily effective but are entirely non-specific.
+Small molecule drugs hit many different receptors, at varying levels of specificity, so-called ‘dirty’ drugs.
+Sometimes it’s beneficial but often it’s not.
+Other interventions like transcranial magnetic stimulation or deep brain stimulation are marginally effective but entirely non-specific.

 Deep Brain Stimulation

-Because optogenetic approaches are capable of regulating specific clusters of neurons, it really does open up a new world of possibilies.
+Because optogenetic approaches are capable of regulating specific clusters of neurons, it really does open the door to thinking about treating mental disorders in a new light.
+What if you could specifically activate cells within the substantia nigra, preventing neurodegeneration, for early-stage Parkinson’s Disease patients?

 2021 Albert Lasker Basic Medical Research Award

-You may know have heard of the Lasker Award but if not, it’s kind of like getting selected #1 in the NFL draft.
-In that last 20 years, 32 Lasker Awardees have become Nobel laureates.
+You may have heard of the Lasker Award but if not, it’s kind of your film winning a Screen Actor’s Guild award before an Oscar.
+In the last 20 years, 32 Lasker Awardees have become Nobel laureates.
 Not a guarantee, but a pretty good bet.

-Karl Deisseroth (Stanford), Peter Hegemann (Humboldt University of Berlin) and Dieter Oesterhelt (Max Planck Institute) were collectively honored with the 2021 award for “Light-sensitive microbial proteins and optogenetics.”
+Karl Deisseroth (Stanford), Peter Hegemann (Humboldt University of Berlin) and Dieter Oesterhelt (Max Planck Institute) were collectively honored with the 2021 award for “Light-sensitive microbial proteins and optogenetics”.
 Karl Deisseroth’s lab made a big contribution in 2007, where they demonstrated you could command the behavior in rats using a gene delivery system, light-sensitive gene and optical probe (see below).
-This is just one example of research that has demonstrated it’s potential.

 But wait, it gets even better.